 , in case you're interested.
 It would be a good idea for you to write about all of your traumatic experiences.
 This has been found to be very healing for a lot of people, as reported in the book, "Opening Up: The Healing Power of Emotional Expression" by James Pennebaker.

 4) If you feel like it, draw a picture of your rage and anger.
 You don't have to have any artisitic ability to do this.
 Just keep sketching until you get an image that makes you think, "Yes!
 That's it."
 It needs to capture the essence of your anger and rage.
 This is part of getting to know that part of yourself, and it can really help you to heal it.

-7) Last, but not least, do some daily journaling about what is good, right and working in you and your life.
+6) Last, but not least, do some daily journaling about what is good, right and working in you and your life.
 This regular shift to a positive focus will help you tremendously.